JaccoR/hass-entso-e/README.md

 ## Installation

 ### Manual
 Download this repository and place the contents of "custom_components" in the custom_components map of your Home Assistant installation.
-Add the integration through your settings and you're set!
+Restart Home Assistant and add the integration through your settings and you're set!

 ### HACS
 Add https://github.com/JaccoR/hass-entso-e to your HACS custom repositories and install through HACS.
-Add the integration through your settings and you're set!
+Restart Home Assistant and add the integration through your settings and you're set!